reydelo/travel-bot/README.md

 1. Follow the [authentication documentation](https://theoephraim.github.io/node-google-spreadsheet/#/getting-started/authentication) for `google-spreadsheet`
     - Create a service account
-1. Add the google-generated-credentials to the app
+1. Add the google-generated-credentials to .env
-1. Create a spreadsheet with (list) columns.
+1. Create a spreadsheet (copy the example spreadsheet for quick setup)
-    - Add the spreadsheet ID to constants.js
+    - Add the spreadsheet ID to .env
     - Share the spreadsheet with the service account